OrkhanHI/Grab-AI-Computer-Vision-Challenge/README.md

 #### Preprocessing (Feature Engineering)
 Initially all images were cropped using bounding boxes from https://ai.stanford.edu/~jkrause/cars/car_dataset.html and class names were renamed accordingly. *Preprocess-Train_Valid.ipynb* was used to upload the images from above link and put the bounding boxes and respective class names.
 <br>
 To make the model more robust some engineering adjustments were made such as *Sharpening* images.
-Sharpening was chosen because original images have noticable number of blur images for almost all car models, so by applying sharpening the model can learn different features as well.
+Sharpening was chosen as original images have noticable number of blur images for almost all car models, so by applying sharpening the model can learn different features as well.
 <br><br><br>
 <b>In order to upload test unseen images *Preprocess-Test.ipynb file need to be run* which will create Test folder with images and bounding boxes provided from Stanford web-page.</b><br>